P-aladine/Bossrush/README.md

 -	Cerberus now breathes fire too and adds fire element to previous attacks.
 -	At 25% hp of boss manifests shackles that lock player and Cerberus to limit player’s movement, can be destroyed by kicking a few times.
 #### The High Priestess
--	Fairy queen
+-	Mad botanist scientist
--	Lion and tiger
+-	Eldritch tree trunk
--	They keep getting healed, player needs to burn down trees to stop the healing.
+-	It keeps getting healed, player needs to burn down flower plant to stop the healing.
 #### The Empress
--	Serial killer artist
+-	Masked serial killer artist
 -	Peacock with eye feathers
 -	Forest Waterfall
 -	Darkness mechanic, all black showing eyes everywhere with only one being correct, shoot it to turn light back on